barumau/pandunia/eng/103_lexitipe.md

-# What are words in Pandunia grammar?
+# 3. Word types in Pandunia

 ## Introduction